marsss8517/github-crash-course/README.md

-Important instructions

-This is a demo for practicing for Git & Github
+This is a demo for practicing for Git & Github pull